Panama Birds

 The climate in Central Panama /Canal Zone is usually warm, with mornings in the 70s and afternoons in the 80s.
 Conditions at midday can be humid and very warm, with temperatures reaching into the lower 90s.
 Rainstorms may occur at any time of year, but are more likely during the rainy season, which runs from the summer months into early December.
 Generally, the weather in Central Panama is mild and pleasant, with our activities corresponding to the cooler parts of the day and heightened bird activity.

-In Achiote village you will find comfortable rustic down to basics clean quarters gender divided - barrack type with bunkbeds - with private showers and bathrooms.
-The premises were built by an ONG and is run by a well organized ecotourism group called Los Rapaces, formed by local people with birders in mind.
+NGO and is run by a well organized ecotourism group called Los Rapaces, formed by local people with birders in mind.
 Amazingly, the community has learn from their past experiences and the profitability gained from tourism and local birding guides have flourished in the region.
-The lack of good english is not a problem.
+The lack of good

 Food service (“restaurante”) is close to installations and is attended by the ecotourism group Los Rapaces.
 For reservations click here, will be glad to help you at no extra cost.